dudung/butiran/content/posts/25/f/32-llama-14-onl.md

 + Online training is from 12 to 14 June 2025. [&mp;](https://us06web.zoom.us/j/88961608167?pwd=AnhMF9R09pGlIOX4Rze3rKEqTU4KcX.10)9.
 + On 12-jun-2025 it begins at 1900+07.
 + Post-test on 16-jun-2025 0700-0740 on a moodle.
++ Due to cluttered folders on GitHub all files and folder are copied back to OSF on 06-jul-2025.
+Link in the above items are unchanged for historical footprints only.